apache/dolphinscheduler-website/docs/en-us/development/document.md

 4. Run `npm install docsite-g`

-Now you can run and build a website in your local environment.
+Now you can run and build the website in your local environment.

 ### The document specification.

-1. Between Chinese characters and English numbers ** Spaces are Required ** Between Chinese punctuation mark and English numbers ** Spaces are not required ** to enhance the aesthetics and readability of the Chinese-English mix.
+1. ** Spaces are Required ** between Chinese characters and English or numbers and ** Spaces are not required ** between Chinese punctuation marks and English or numbers, to enhance the aesthetics and readability of the Chinese-English mix.

 2. It is recommended that you use "you" in general.
-Of course, you can use the term "you" when necessary, such as when there is a warning prompt.
+Of course, you can use the term when necessary, such as when there is a warning prompt.

 ### How to submit a document Pull Request.

-1. Do not use "git add" to commit all changes.
+1. Do not use "git add." to commit all changes.

 2. Simply push the changed files, for example: